 If you have a query or complaint, please contact Freetrade through in-app chat on the Freetrade mobile app.
 If you have a complaint, Freetrade will do all they can to resolve it.
 Details of the complaint handling process are available on request.

-If you are not happy with the response and you wish to take the matter further you can refer it, without giving up any other rights you may have, to one of the following:
+If you are not happy with the response and you wish to take the matter further you can refer it, free of charge and without giving up any other rights you may have, to one of the following: